syncliteio/SyncLiteLoggerJavaExtended/README.md

 ## 1. SQLite Device :

-SQLite device (aka transactional device) supports all database operations as supported by SQLite and performs transactional logging of all the DDL and DML operations performed by the application.
+SQLite device (aka transcational device) supports all database operations as supported by SQLite and performs transactional logging of all the DDL and DML operations performed by the application.
 It empowers developers to build use cases such as native SQL (hot) hot data stores, SQL application caches, edge enablement of cloud databases, building OLTP + OLAP solutions etc.

 ### Java
 ```